technicalanxiety/technicalanxiety/_posts/2024-2-18-la-view-logs.md

 ---

+## Series Complete

+This concludes the "Intro to Log Analytics" series.

 *This is Part 3 of the "Intro to Log Analytics" series.
-[Part 1: Getting Started with KQL](/intro-to-log-analytics-pt1) covered the basics.
-[Part 2: More Advanced Queries](/intro-to-log-analytics-pt2) explored joining tables and complex visualizations.*
+[Part 1: Getting Started with KQL](/intro-to-la-pt1) covered the basics of writing queries.
+[Part 2: More Advanced Queries](/intro-to-la-pt2) explored joining tables and creating more complex visualizations.*

 **Photo by [Radek Grzybowski](https://unsplash.com/@rgrzybowski) on [Unsplash](https://unsplash.com/photos/8tem2WpFPhM)**